Welcome to...

 Math

-Math will encompass learning addition and subtraction facts to twelve and beyond, learning time to the hour and half-hour, identification of coins and counting change, completing patterns, measuring, graphing and discovering the wonderful world of math.
+Math will encompass learning addition and subtraction facts to ten and beyond, learning time to the hour and half-hour, identification and counting of coins, completing patterns, measuring, graphing and discovering the wonderful world of math.

 Social Studies and Science

-Our social studies, science and health units will focus on the four seasons, the five senses, plant and animal development, nutrition, safety, and geography.
-The geographic locations of study for first grade are: Alaska, Hawaii, Japan and Australia.
-We will also discuss various holidays and famous Americans.
+Our social studies, science and health units will focus on the four seasons; plant and animal development, nutrition, safety, and geography.
+We will discuss various holidays and famous Americans.

 Shared Reading

-During this time the children are gathered on the floor while we share a poem or big book that is often related to our current theme.
-During this time the children are focusing on the meaning of the text, first grade required reading/ language arts skills, and the enjoyment of reading .
-After the shared reading we often transition into centers and guided reading.
+During this time, the children share a poem from our poetry book or a big book that is often related to our current theme.
+Children grow towards focusing on the meaning of the text, making inferences, and developing deep connections.

-During this time we meet with small groups of children to work with them at their developmental level on needed reading skills and build their reading skills.
+Students will learn strategies to help them in their reading during a mini-lesson, then have time to practice those strategies individually and with a partner.
+We as teachers meet with individual and small groups of children to work with them at their developmental level to reinforce and build their reading skills.

 Student Assessment